bmcveigh/bmcveigh.github.io/_posts/2019-11-25-getting-elements-using-css-selector.markdown

 <button class="my-button" onclick="alert('Hello, world!');">My very special button</button>
 {% endhighlight %}

-You can see an example of this in CodePen here: https://codepen.io/bribread22/pen/vYYqJBy.
+You can see an example of this in CodePen [here](https://codepen.io/bribread22/pen/vYYqJBy).
 Notice how when you load the page, you get the alert pop-up displaying "Hello, world!"
 This means the JavaScript is clicking the button.